tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 ### Progressive Web App Metadata

-The default configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.
+The default configuration includes a web who manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.

-When a user adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web app is displayed.
+When a user adds a web who to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web who is displayed.
 [The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) provides more context about what each field means, and how your customizations will affect your users' experience.